KasparEtter/ef1p/pages/index/index.md

 I have to stop my research at some point in order not to paralyze myself.
 Therefore, if I'm mistaken about facts, please bring it to [my attention](#contact).
-If you disagree with my conclusions, then write a rebuttal.
+If you disagree with my conclusions, write a rebuttal.
-If your rebuttal contributes to a civilized debate,
-I will consider adding a link to it.
+If your rebuttal contributes to a civilized debate, I'll link to it.

 ### Length